 - When they do nap, they’re wide awake at their normal evening bedtime.
 They may still stay in bed at night, but not fall asleep for an hour or more.
 This can also lead to earlier wakings.

 If your child refuses to nap but still clearly needs one, you may want to consider a new approach.
-Lauren Lappen, a Sleep Consultant with Wee Sleep Solutions, suggests families “build a nest of pillows and blankets on the floor or make a special reading nook for naptime.
+Lauren Lappen, Lovevery’s certified sleep consultant, suggests families “build a nest of pillows and blankets on the floor or make a special reading nook for nap time.
 Then, play audio stories for them to listen to.
 If a child is tired, they’ll likely fall asleep listening.
 If not, they still get downtime.”

 At first, it can help if you rest with your child to model the expected behavior, she adds.
 You can read a book or simply lie there, until either your child falls asleep or quiet time ends.
 This is meant only as a transitional tool for a couple of days.